RonT23/CIM/petri-net-sim/README.md

 ## Create Virtual Environment

 To keep this package separate from other Python packages on your system, it is best practice to use a virtual environment.
-To create and activate a virtual environment, follow these steps inside the project folder.
+To create and activate a virtual environment run:

 ```bash
    $ python3 -m venv petri_net_env